yeehaa123/presentation-moonconf/slides.md

 @yeehaa

 ---
+"We shape our buildings; thereafter they shape us." -Winston Churchill

+---
 "All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..." -A Friend.

 ---
 ## Client-Server Model

 |Backend              |Frontend           |
 |---------------------|-------------------|
 |Complex              |Simple             |